Back home

 Rhetorical functions in academic writing: Writing critically

-In 1956, Bloom developed a classification of levels of intellectual behaviour which is considered important in learning.
+In 1956, Benjamin Bloom of the University of Chicago developed a classification of levels of intellectual behaviour which is considered important in learning.
 Bloom identified six levels within the cognitive domain, from the simple recall or recognition of facts, as the lowest level, through increasingly more complex and abstract levels, to the highest level which is classified as evaluation.
 Most university level writing needs to involve writing at this high level.

 bloom

-The six categories are listed in below.
+The six categories are listed below.
 The categories can be thought of as degrees of difficulty.
-That is, the first one must be mastered before the next one can take place (Bloom, 1956, pp. 201-2070.
+That is, the first one must be mastered before the next one can take place (Bloom, 1956, pp. 201-207).

 Category